-Giotto, Bernardo Daddi (student of Giotto), Taddeo Gaddi (student of Giotto), Perugino ( the teacher of Raphael), Filippino Lippi (the student of Botticelli) , Mariotto Albertinelli , Fra Bartolomeo , Botticelli , Giovanni di ser Giovanni known as "lo scheggia" ( brother of Masaccio).
-We will point the differences between a Gothic altarpiece and a Renaissance altarpiece Some altarpieces have both, Gothic and Renaissance features
+Giotto, Bernardo Daddi (student of Giotto), Taddeo Gaddi (student of Giotto), Perugino ( the teacher of Raphael), Filippino Lippi (the student of Botticelli), Mariotto Albertinelli, Fra Bartolomeo, Botticelli, Giovanni di ser Giovanni was known as "lo scheggia" ( brother of Masaccio).
+We will point out the differences between a Gothic altarpiece and a Renaissance altarpiece Some altarpieces have both, Gothic and Renaissance features

 Bartolomeo Cristofori.
-He modified the mechanism of the harpsicord : the piano was born !
+He modified the mechanism of the harpsichord: the piano was born!

 The reference periods of this tour ranging from 1300 to 1800.

-The lenght for this private Tour is 1,5 hour
+The length for this private tour is 1 hour

 ( admission fees not included).